Multi-Class Unlearning for Image Classification via Weight Filtering: PROPOSED METHOD

 It shall be noted that during optimization, every image of class $c$ will unlearn over the same row of $\bm{\alpha}_l$ (\eg, class $0$ will unlearn over the $0$-th row).
 When retaining, every class will randomly retain on one of the other rows, thanks to the random selection in $\bm{\alpha}_l$.
 This implies that every class will have full impact over its row while having considerably less impact for the retaining rows.
 To compensate for this disparity, we replicate the ``retaining'' component of the mini-batch $\rchi$ times, pairing it with differently sampled labels, so that every retaining image has a $\rchi$-times greater impact.
 As a result, the retaining loss has a shape of $(\rchi, B/2)$, while the untraining loss has a shape of $(B/2,)$.
 The last step is to average both losses.
-Algorithm \ref{alg:unlprotocol} presents a schematized version of our untraining protocol.

-\section{Experimental Evaluation}
+\section{EXPERIMENTAL EVALUATION}